mozilla-services/syncstorage-rs/docs/src/tools/payload_link_reconciler.md

 that the reconciler parses with a second `json.loads`, matching Spanner's change-streams wire convention.

-`transactionTag` and `isSystemTransaction` are carried on the wire as groundwork for STOR-668 (tag-based batch commit detection).
-The reconciler does not consume them yet.
+`transactionTag` carries the transaction tag Spanner records for the change, which the reconciler uses to skip batch commit handoffs (see above).
+`isSystemTransaction` is carried too but not currently consumed.

 ---